 robots.txt rules.
 See the next section for more details.

 In order to ensure that all of the major search engines always have access to your site, Blackhole whitelists the following bots:

 Additionally, popular social media services are whitelisted, as well as some other known “good” bots.
 To whitelist these bots, the Blackhole script uses regular expressions to ensure that all possible name variations are allowed access.
 For each request made to your site, Blackhole checks the User Agent and always allows anything that contains any of the following strings:

-a6-indexer, adsbot-google, ahrefsbot, aolbuild, apis-google, baidu, bingbot, bingpreview, butterfly, cloudflare, duckduckgo, embedly, facebookexternalhit, facebot, googlebot, ia_archiver, linkedinbot, mediapartners-google, msnbot, netcraftsurvey, outbrain, pinterest, quora, rogerbot, showyoubot, slackbot, slurp, sogou, teoma, tweetmemebot, twitterbot, urlresolver, vkshare, w3c_validator, wordpress, wprocketbot, yandex
+a6-indexer, adsbot-google, ahrefsbot, aolbuild, apis-google, baidu, bingbot, bingpreview, butterfly, chrome, cloudflare, duckduckgo, embedly, facebookexternalhit, facebot, googlebot, google page speed, ia_archiver, linkedinbot, mediapartners-google, msnbot, netcraftsurvey, outbrain, pinterest, quora, rogerbot, showyoubot, slackbot, slurp, sogou, teoma, tweetmemebot, twitterbot, uptimerobot, urlresolver, vkshare, w3c_validator, wordpress, wp rocket, yandex

 So any bot that reports a user agent that contains any of these strings will NOT be blocked and always will have full access to your site.
 To customize the list of whitelisted bots, open

 blackhole_whitelist(), where you will find the list of allowed bots.